framps/raspiBackup/scripts/README.md

 5. raspiBackupOnlineVersions - Lists current versions and commit shas of raspiBackup files which are available online for download

-6. supportsACLs - Checks if filesystem used by a directory supports ACLs
+6. checkACLs - Retrieves ACLs from a directory and tests for default ACL existence

 7. supportsFileAttributes - Checks if a filesystem used by a directory supports Linux fileattributes